Kais3rP/star-rating-react-component/README.md

 ```return ( <Star options={options} handleScore={handleScore}/> )```<br>
 ```}```

-This let's use the score selected onClick, as you prefer.
+This lets you use the score selected onClick, as you prefer.

 ### Demo Link : [https://codepen.io/kais3rp/pen/NWNMgBX)